Who Designs Democracy? | Screening & Keynote with Maximina Juson

 Audience Reach: 2.7M+ viewers nationwide

-Executive Director of Civics Is Sexy — a national civic storytelling initiative
+Executive Director of Civics Is Sexy — an arts-driven civic literacy initiative

 Select Institutions and Convenings